How to create your first OKR

 OKRs (Objectives and Key Results) are the foundation of how your team aligns around what matters most each quarter.
-This guide walks you through creating your organisation's first OKR from scratch.
+This guide walks you through creating your first OKR from scratch.

 Before you start